Introverts want to connect deeply with their friends, but these relationships can be hard to find.

-Introverts tend to value quality over quantity when it comes to friendships.
-If we introverts can’t share our innermost thoughts, dreams, and secrets with someone, we’ll likely never consider them a friend — a nice acquaintance, sure, but not a true friend.
-Because of this desired quality and depth, we’re usually content having just one or two friends, although some introverts thrive having a larger number.
+When it comes to friendships, introverts value quality over quantity.
+If we can’t share our innermost thoughts, dreams, and secrets with someone, we’ll never consider them a true friend — a nice acquaintance, sure, but not part of our inner circle.
+Because of this desired quality and depth, introverts are usually content with just one or two good friends, although of course, there are always exceptions.

 Yet all humans, including introverts, are made to function in relationship.
 Friendship has been shown to increase physical and mental health, along with overall happiness, whereas a lack of friendship and isolation have the opposite effect.

 Despite the popular belief that introverts don’t like people, we need human connection just like anyone else.
 We just have different desires when it comes to our relationships.
-A fellow introvert once explained her ideal living situation as having other people in the house, just not in the same room all the time, and I see this as a basic summary of what introverts desire in friendship.
+A fellow introvert once explained her ideal living situation to me as having other people in the house — just not in the same room all the time, and I see this as a basic summary of what introverts desire in friendship.

-As any introvert has figured out by now, life is usually not conducive to the introvert’s ideal.
+As any “quiet one” has figured out by now, life is not usually conducive to the introvert’s ideal.
 We live in a loud world, and simply sitting in silence together does not create a lasting friendship.
-Yet introverts are just as capable of making human connection — we just may need to step out of our comfort zones to do so.
+Yet introverts are just as capable of making human connection — but we may need to step out of our comfort zones to do so.

-Here are seven tips for introverts to make and develop high-quality, lasting friendships.
+So, here are seven tips to help you develop more high-quality, lasting friendships.

-(Note: many people use the word introvert differently.
-Here’s our preferred definition.)
+(Note: Many people use the word introvert differently.
+Here’s our definition.)